Contribution In Insurance – Demystifying the Secrets & Implications 2023

 In this type of insurance contribution, multiple insurance policies cover the same claim or risk, and one insurer ends up paying more than their fair share of the claim.

-I am sure you can predict that the other insurers will have to reimburse the first insurer for the excess amount that they paid.
+In this case, the other insurers will have to reimburse the first insurer for the excess amount that they paid.

 Here are some reasons why this happens:

-Overlapping coverage simply means that both insurance policies cover the same event or loss.
+• When the policies have overlapping coverage: This implies that both insurance policies cover the same event or loss.

-An excess is that amount of money that You, the policyholder have to pay out of pocket before the insurance company starts to pay their part.
+• When the policies have different excess amounts: An excess is that amount of money that You, the policyholder have to pay out of pocket before the insurance company starts to pay their part.
 So, this implies that If one policy has a lower excess than the other, that insurer will end up paying more of the claim.

-Briefly, a limit of liability is the maximum amount that an insurance company will pay for a claim.
+• When the policies have different limits of liability: Briefly, a limit of liability is the maximum amount that an insurance company will pay for a claim.
 If one policy has a lower limit of liability than the other, that insurer will reach its limit first and the other insurer will have to pay the rest of the claim.
-Do you get it now?

-First, it is important that you make sure that your insurance policies do not overlap and that you understand the terms and conditions of your policies, including the excess amounts and limits of liability, as we explained earlier.
+1. Make sure that your insurance policies do not overlap and that you understand the terms and conditions of your policies, including the excess amounts and limits of liability, as we explained earlier.

-On the other hand, you may also want to consider purchasing excess contribution insurance, as it will reimburse you for any excess contributions that you have to pay.
+2. You may also want to consider purchasing excess contribution insurance, as it will reimburse you for any excess contributions that you have to pay.

 Principle of Indemnity in Contribution

 You can’t really talk about contribution without mentioning the principle of indemnity.
 This is where insurance seeks to restore you the insured, to the same financial position as before the loss occurred.
-If you can clearly understand this principle, playing around with contribution in insurance becomes easy.
+If you can clearly understand this principle, playing around with contributions in insurance becomes easy.

 Real-World Applications of Contribution in Insurance: